A brief history

 HCPS’ International Baccalaureate program began in 1995 with a small group of trailblazers at George Moody Middle School and Henrico High School.
 It grew quickly in popularity, which resulted in the expansion of seats available at the original sites and eventually to two additional middle schools (Fairfield and Tuckahoe) and one more high school (J.R.
 Tucker) in 2010.
 The expansion nearly doubled the number of students in HCPS I.B. programs, which now serve more than 1,800 students each year.

-HCPS currently offers two I.B. programs through an application process each fall — the I.B.
-Middle Years Program and the I.B.
-Diploma Program.
-The HCPS I.B. team is in the final stages of authorization to add the I.B.
-Career-related Program at Henrico High School, which is currently awaiting its full authorization visit and notification of acceptance into the World I.B.
-Organization.
+HCPS currently offers three I.B. programs with admittance through an application process each fall: the I.B.
+Middle Years Program, the I.B.
+Diploma Program, and our newest addition, the I.B.
+Career-related Program at Henrico High School.

-Students and teachers in I.B. programs are part of a global community of learners united through a powerful mission, to create a better world through high quality, international education.
-At the same time, I.B. students can also meet the state’s accelerated/advanced qualifications and build a foundation to pursue further their future goals in education and beyond.
+Students and teachers in I.B. programs are part of a global community of learners united by a powerful mission to create a better world through high quality, international education.
+At the same time, I.B. students can also meet the state’s accelerated/advanced qualifications and build a foundation to further their future goals in education and beyond.
 Program principles and instructional practices are designed to benefit all students.